WU-CVGL/cluster-setup/docs/04_Setup_Supplementary_Services.md

 In this section, we will discuss how to install and configure Harbor in our cluster.

-### Install Harbor on the supplementary services node.
+### Install Harbor on the supplementary services node

 #### Steps